 After the pool is successfully enrolled to Health Check, you receive notifications in XenCenter regarding the health of the pool.
 This feature enables you to monitor proactively the health of the Citrix Hypervisor systems based on the report that CIS generates.

 All hosts in the pool must be running Citrix Hypervisor 8.1

 Connect to the Citrix Hypervisor pool using XenCenter shipped with Citrix Hypervisor 8.1

 The Health Check Service must be installed and running on the XenCenter machine.

 If using Active Directory (AD), you must have a Pool Operator or a higher role

 For detailed information about Health Check and for step-by-step instructions on enrolling a pool to Health Check, see Health Check.

 XenCenter can be used to gather Citrix Hypervisor server information.

 Click Server Status Report in the Tools menu to open the Server Status Report task.
 You can select from a list of different types of information (various logs, crash dumps, and so on).
 The information is compiled and downloaded to the machine that XenCenter is running on.
-For details, see the XenCenter Help.
+For more information, see the XenCenter documentation.

 Additionally, the Citrix Hypervisor server has several CLI commands that collate the output of logs and various other bits of system information using the utility